Rmla 1920x1000 2

 Resource management law is not a magic wand – it is a bundle of law jobs.
 These jobs need to be done ‘well’.
 There are five law ‘jobs’ in resource management law that particularly matter: defining environmental problems; creating and enforcing legal obligations; administrative competence; dealing with trouble cases; and ensuring accountability.
 In carrying out and reforming these law jobs ‘well’ there is a need to: exercise legal imagination not wishful thinking; take legal calculability seriously; and aspire to the ongoing management of environmental quality not resolving the quality question for ever.

-Prof Elizabeth Fisher, Professor of Environmental Law at the Faculty of Law Corpus Christi College
+Prof Elizabeth Fisher - Professor of Environmental Law, Faculty of Law, Corpus Christi College

 Panel: Water Water Water – fundamental freshwater futures